-Members of this high-risk group may require treatment, but a positive result doesn’t always mean that they have active tuberculosis.
+Members of these high-risk groups may require treatment, but a positive result doesn’t always mean that they have active TB.
 More tests are necessary to confirm the diagnosis.

 Larger reactions (10 mm of swelling or more) are a positive result in people who:

 - have had a negative PPD skin test in the past two years